Odhynn/Naerk/content/Events/Skrûn.md

 ## The Beginning

-The Council of the [[Five Sages of the North]] was named by the northern people as Cust Heirdosh or Skrûn.
+The Council of the five [[Sages of the North]] was named by the northern people as Cust Heirdosh or Skrûn.
 The meeting lasted 30 days in what most cultures call a month, and the topics of discussion were numerous and crucial.
 The purpose of this meeting was to record history, or even to define it, one might say.
 A sixth person, a historian from the South, participated, though his name was not recorded.

 ## The First Meeting (4221)